gobasu/alchemy/docs/Routing.md

 Routing
 =======
+Router allows you to redirect url that match the route's expression to desired application's resource (method, closure and so).
+All routes should be defined in your bootstrap file or configuration where `alchemy\app\Application` instance is avaible.

 Resource
 --------

-Each route need to point to a specific resource (closure function, class' method, object's method) Framework supports three variations of resources
+Each route need to point to a specific resource (closure function, class' method, object's method) Framework supports three variations of resources:
 - closures, eg:

         $app->addRoute('*', function(){